jhochwald/PowerShell-collection/UniFiTooling/docs/README.md

 ### Feedback

-Any Feedback is appriciated!
+Any Feedback is appreciated!
 Please open a [GitHub issue](https://github.com/jhochwald/PowerShell-collection/issues/new/choose) as *Bug report* if you find something not working.

 ### Contribute